JOsborne80/osticket-prereqs/README.md

 </p>
 > Pre-Installation continued.
   We are going to create a new connection so click new.
 Now we are connected to MySQL Server.
+Right click on Unamed Data Base to Creat new database and named osTicket.

+  GO BACK to os Installer to finish putting in the Database Settings information.
 </p>

 <p>